astriaai/astria-docs/docs/use-cases/0-ai-photoshoot.md

 ## Tips for training images

 1. Upload both portrait and full body shots of the person
+2. Use 10-20 pictures of your subject.
+Preferably cropped to 1:1 aspect ratio.
+3. Use 3 photos of full body or entire object + 5 medium shot photos from the chest up + 10 close-ups.
+4. Variation is key - Change body pose for every picture, use pictures from different days backgrounds and lighting.
+Every picture of your subject should introduce new info about your subject.
+5. Avoid pictures taken at the same hour/day.
+For example few pictures with the same shirt will make the model learn the shirt as well as part of the subject.
+6. Always pick a new background.
 2. Do not upload pictures mixed with other people
 3. Do not upload upload funny faces

 ## Tips for inference

-1. Use `ohwx woman/man`  at the beginning of the sentence.
+1. Use `ohwx woman/man` at the *beginning* of the sentence.
 2. Textual inversion can reduce similarity.
 Try to avoid it.
-Specifically TIs such as `ng_deepnegative_v1_75t` or CyberRealistic.
+Specifically TIs such as `ng_deepnegative_v1_75t` or `CyberRealistic`.
-3. [LoRa](/docs/features/loras) can reduce similarity.
-Keep LoRa strength low
+3. [LoRA](/docs/features/loras) can reduce similarity.
+Keep LoRA strength low.